sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Workspaces, User Security, Data Governance, and Data Integration.md

 - Whether the requester is an isolated identity or using multi-factor authentication
 - Permissions levels

 Based on the JIT role, the request may also include an approval from internal Microsoft approvers.
-For example, the approver might be the customer support lead or the DevOps Manager.When the request requires direct access to customer data, a Customer Lockbox request is initiated.
+For example, the approver might be the customer support lead or the DevOps Manager When the request requires direct access to customer data, a Customer Lockbox request is initiated.
 For example, in cases where remote desktop access to a customer's virtual machine is needed.
 Once the Customer Lockbox request is made, it awaits customer's approval before access is granted.

 ![Lockbox](https://learn.microsoft.com/en-us/fabric/security/media/security-lockbox/email-example.png#lightbox)